cameliawilliams23/AI-PM-Projects/README.md

 You can create a lightweight PRD directly within Cursor:

-Ensure you have the create-prd.mdc file from this repository accessible.
+Ensure you have the create-prd-june25.mdc file from this repository accessible.

 In Cursor's Agent chat, initiate PRD creation:

-Use @create-prd.mdc
+Use @create-prd-june25.mdc
 Here's the feature I want to build: [Describe your feature in detail] Reference these files to help you: [Optional: @file1.py @file2.ts] (Pro Tip: For complex PRDs, using MAX mode in Cursor is highly recommended if your budget allows for more comprehensive generation.)